jdwieland8282/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       </td>
     </tr>
     <tr>
-      <td>PubPurposesLITransparency</td>
+      <td>PubPurposesImpliedConsent</td>
       <td>24 bits</td>
       <td>
-        One bit for each Purpose:<br /><code>1</code> legitimate interest established<br /><br /><code>0</code> legitimate interest was
+        One bit for each Purpose:<br /><code>1</code> implied consent established<br /><br /><code>0</code> implied consent was
         <u><strong>NOT</strong></u> established or it was established but
-        user exercised their “Right to Object” to the Purpose
+        user exercised an Objection to the Purpose
       </td>
       <td>
-        The Purpose’s transparency requirements are met for each Purpose established on the legal basis of legitimate interest and the user has not exercised their “Right to Object” to that Purpose.
+        The Purpose’s transparency requirements are met for each Purpose established on the legal basis of implied consent and the user has not exercised an Objection to that Purpose.
         <p>
-          By default or if the user has exercised their “Right to Object to a Purpose, the corresponding bit for that purpose is set to
+          By default or if the user has exercised an Objection to a Purpose, the corresponding bit for that purpose is set to
           <code>0</code>.
 From left to right, Purpose 1 maps to the
           <code>0</code>th bit, purpose 24 maps to the bit at index 23.